airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 ### Reshaping the problem

-The initial problem is a sequential binary-action decision process.
+Let's try with a second approach; the initial problem is a sequential binary-action decision process.
 It is possible to **reparameterize the sequential decision problem into a single episodic action corresponding to the switch time**.
 Instead of modeling the sequence of binary actions, we treat the episode as choosing one decision variable $u$ representing the timestep at which the switch occurs.

 Let’s consider: